VAT guide for Shopify stores in the UK

 Note

-Be careful not to mistake Ireland for being part of the UK—it is part of the EU and therefore follows EU VAT rules.
+Be careful not to mistake the Republic of Ireland for being part of the UK—it is part of the EU and therefore follows EU VAT rules.
 To get to grips with the VAT rules for the EU, see our VAT guide for Shopify stores in the EU.

 The UK tax authority—HMRC—remains responsible for collecting VAT in Northern Ireland.
 As such, all UK sales continue to be reported on the UK VAT return.